France, Italy call for full-time Eurogroup chief

-ROME France and Italy called on Wednesday for euro zone finance ministers to have a full-time chairman after European Parliament elections in May.
+ROME France and Italy called on Wednesday for euro zone finance ministers to have a full-time chairman after European Parliament elections in May, according to a joint Franco-Italian document.

-Speaking after meeting with Italian Prime Minister Enrico Letta in Rome, French President Francois Hollande said the euro zone needed to complete its banking union and set up a joint borrowing mechanism to finance investment.

-"A third objective is to have euro zone governance, which means a chairman of the Eurogroup who can be named for a fixed period and work full-time," Hollande told a news conference.

-The proposal follows a similar agreement between France and Germany in May on creating a full-time president of the 17-nation currency area's ministers.
+The document was released to reporters on the sidelines of a meeting between French President Francois Hollande and Italian Prime Minister Enrico Letta.
+It follows a similar agreement between France and Germany in May on creating a full-time president of the 17-nation currency area's ministers.

-According to a document released to journalists at the meeting, Hollande and Letta also urged an EU summit in December to agree on a resolution mechanism for failing banks.

 Germany, loath to share liability for rescuing other countries' banks, has been resisting this move, which it says would require a change in its national legislation.